Continuous Professional Development

 Grammar nerds bemoan it and find it difficult to accept new ways of expressing ourselves.
 But one only has to read letters to the newspapers written 30 years ago to see that the way we communicate has changed considerably.
 Translators have to keep abreast of this change in all their working languages.
-The adoption of inclusive language is one of those changes.
+The adoption of gender-inclusive language is one of those changes.
 Language professionals such as translators and interpreters must know when what used to be “political correctness gone mad” becomes the standard way of speaking.
 Being able to differentiate between fashionable expressions that vanish as quickly as they come, and those that last, is also an important skill.

-Every hour that translators spend reading books, newspapers, magazines and online material in all their working languages counts as CPD.
+Every hour translators spend reading books, newspapers, magazines and online material in all their working languages counts as CPD.

 Our fluency in our working languages depends on using those languages actively.
 This includes hearing them spoken, seeing them in action, practising them for ourselves, lest we lazily fall back into our own well-worn patterns of use.